 Proxy Carbon Price Strategy

-Smith College is also involved in The Carbon Pricing in Higher Education Working Group.
-This group brings together stakeholders from the higher education sector and experts in carbon pricing policy.
+Smith College is also involved in The Carbon Pricing in Higher Education Working Group, which brings together stakeholders from the higher education sector and experts in carbon pricing policy.
 It is led by Yale University, Second Nature and Swarthmore College and supported by the Carbon Pricing Leadership Coalition, with partnership from Smith College, Arizona State University, University of British Columbia, University College London and George Washington University.
 The role of the working group is to support colleges and universities that wish to model carbon pricing on campus, and to explore the role of U.S. higher education in advancing carbon pricing on a state, regional or federal level.

 The working group has developed tools and resources that higher education institutions can use to model internal carbon prices.
 By modeling carbon prices, campuses create a community of practice that may inform potential policy and educate students on the benefits and challenges of pricing carbon.
 Smith students and faculty have developed several resources for this toolkit.